ashutoshmjain/shutri/PROJECT_ARTIFACTS/TECH_SPECS.md

 2.  **`shutri` CLI:** A command-line interface that exposes the core library's functionality to the user.
 3.  **Vim Plugin:** A Vim plugin that integrates `shutri` with the Vim editor, providing a seamless editing experience.

-In a way, the key deliverable of this project is the "core library".
-CLI is a means to test the application.
-And vim is the editor.
-The goal of the project is developers shall be able to use the library crate to integrate with any type of editor.
-The application needs to provide clear APIs for future GUIs or web clients ; and also for any modern editor to integrate.
-API documentation is crucial part of the project.
+In a way, the key deliverable of this project is the "core library."
+The CLI is a means to test the application, and Vim is the editor.
+The goal of the project is for developers to be able to use the library crate to integrate with any type of editor.
+The application needs to provide clear APIs for future GUIs or web clients and also for any modern editor to integrate.
+API documentation is a crucial part of the project.

+A secondary objective of the project is to articulate a new way of working with AI—a methodology to bring some sanity to the idea of "vibe coding."
+The methodology thus developed is aptly called "vibeD"—vibe development methodology.
+While the `shutri` project is a means to develop the method, it also acts as a concrete example for the methodology.
+The idea is that the method is grounded in a real project, not a mere flight of fancy.
+The key deliverables of the method are this document (technical specs), alongside the methodology articulation, test cases, knowledge base, bug tracker, and change tracker.
+A key idea is that all these documentation deliverables are maintained by an LLM with little human editing except for granular oversight.
+The methodology is published at https://shutri.com.

 ### 2.1.
 Component Interaction Diagram